twesigomwedavid/linux-and-R-intro/linux-schedule.md

 ### 2. Working with files and directories

 #### Learning objectives/outcomes:
+- Creating directories

-- Creating, copying, moving, renaming, and deleting files/directories
+- Copying, moving, renaming, and deleting files

 - Saving output of a command into a file (i.e. redirecting)

-- Editing and viewing files
+- Viewing files

 - Using wildcards for accessing multiple files at once